malyn/Enforth/DESIGN.md

 # Execution Tokens

-An Execution Tokens (XT) in ARF can refer either to an ARF primitive or user definition.
-We need to be able to tell these two things apart in a couple of different scenarios:

-1. Inner Interpreter
-   The inner interpreter will pull instructions out of the current word's thread and needs to know if a value represents a one-byte primitive or a two-byte address reference.
-2. `EXECUTE`, `COMPILE,`, etc.
-   These words expect an XT on the stack and will then do something with that XT.
-Note that in at least one case (`COMPILE,`) this stack-based XT will be later used by the inner interpreter.

-We have already decided that the Inner Interpreter will identify primitives by a clear high bit -- values 0-127 -- and use a set high bit to identify a relative (negative) offset to the user-defined word in the dictionary that is being referenced.

-This same thing will not work for stack-based XTs though, because the stack pointer of course has no relation to the IP.
-This means that XTs on the stack need to be different from compiled XTs.
-I recommend that we continue to use the high bit to decide between primitives and user definitions, but that the actual XT is a positive offset from the start of the dictionary and we just clear the high bit before trying to use the offset.

-`COMPILE,` then calculates the offset from `HERE` to that offset (after including the dictionary start), `EXECUTE` just sets IP to the dictionary start plus the offset, etc.
+Execution Tokens (XT) in ARF are not the same thing as the contents of the Parameter Field in a definition.
+The latter always consists of a series of tokens that reference ROM-based primitives.
+XTs, on the other hand, are only ever seen on the stack (although they could be stored in constants or arrays as well).

+An XT can point to one of two things: a ROM-based primitive or a user-defined word.
+The high bit of the XT indicates the type of thing that is being referenced: ROM-based primitives have a clear high bit and user-defined words have the high bit set.

+XTs are used by `EXECUTE` and `COMPILE,`, which must be able to determine the type of XT -- primitive or user-defined -- and then invoke the appropriate `DO*` primitive If the XT references a user-defined word.
+This creates additional work for `EXECUTE` and `COMPILE,`, but the benefit to ARF is that the inner interpreter only ever needs to deal with tokens and so its register usage can be optimized for that operation.

 # Relocation